codecraft3r/minecraft-club-site/technic-pack-install.md

-## Technic Install Instructions
+## Technic Modpack Installation Instructions

-**Step 1:** Install Java 8.
-Download Link: [www.java.com/download/manual.jsp](https://www.java.com/download/manual.jsp)
-(Make sure to select the x64 option.
-If you can't run the installer and you're on windows, add .exe to the end of the filename)

-**Step 2:** Install the Technic Launcher for your platform.
-Download link: [https://www.technicpack.net/download](https://www.technicpack.net/download)

-**Step 3:** Copy the technic link of the desired pack from #active-packs and paste it into the technic launcher's search bar
+**Step 1:** Copy the technic link of the desired pack from #active-packs and paste it into the technic launcher's search bar

 ![Where is the search bar?](/assets/technic-install-3.png)

-**Step 4:** Click "Install"
+**Step 2:** Click "Install"

 ![Where is the install button?](/assets/technic-install-2.png)

-**To launch, click on "Poiesis Ultralight" in the sidebar, then click play.**
+**To launch, click on the pack in the sidebar, then click play.**

 ![Where is the play button?](/assets/technic-install-3.png)